adrienpoly/stimulus-flatpickr/readme.md

 }
 ```

+## Internationalization

+To handle multiple language to translate your datepicker and convert the date formats, you can have a look at the [example app](https://github.com/adrienpoly/rails_stimulus_flatpickr). `stimulus-flatpickr` makes it straight forward to handle locales.

 ## CSS

 This wrapper does not include any CSS.
 Flatpickr CSS should be loaded separately from the main Flatpickr package as you would normally do.